progmatic-99/LyfSavr/README.md

 You'll then simply follow the command prompt to log into Netlify and deploy your site.
 This can be completed in just a few minutes.

-## Customization

-This project is built with [Search UI](https://github.com/elastic/search-ui), which is a React library for building search experiences.
-If you're interested in using this project as a base for your own, most of what you'll need can be found in the Search UI documentation.

-## FAQ 🔮

-### Where do I report issues with the Reference UI?

-If something is not working as expected, please open an [issue](https://github.com/elastic/app-search-reference-ui-react/issues/new).

-### Where can I learn more about App Search?

-Your best bet is to read the [documentation](https://www.elastic.co/guide/en/app-search/current).

-### Where else can I go to get help?

-You can checkout the [Elastic App Search community discuss forums](https://discuss.elastic.co/c/app-search).

-## Contribute 🚀

-We welcome contributors to the project.
-Before you begin, a couple notes...

-- Before opening a pull request, please create an issue to [discuss the scope of your proposal](https://github.com/elastic/app-search-reference-ui-react/issues).
-- Please write simple code and concise documentation, when appropriate.

 ## License 📗